Asymptotic Behavior of Tropical Rank Functions: Introduction

 It follows directly from \autoref{th:introA} that the resulting tropical volume $\vol_{\Gamma}^{\BT}(\cdot )$ shares several fundamental properties of the algebraic setting: it is homogeneous of degree one, and it is log-concave on the space of divisor classes.
 This provides some initial evidence that the tropical volume is the correct asymptotic invariant of linear series in this setting.
 Finally, we show that the tropical volume function is well-behaved with respect to the tropicalization map; see \autoref{prop:specialization} and \autoref{eq:vol-tro}.

 The paper is organized as follows.
 In \autoref{sec: Ranks of linear systems on graphs}, we study the asymptotic behavior of the Baker--Norine rank for divisors on multigraphs, introduce the notion of tropical volume, and prove \autoref{prop: deg=asymptotic dim}, showing that the asymptotic behavior of the $\rBN$-rank depends only on the degree; we also establish an asymptotic Riemann--Roch theorem for multigraphs in \autoref{thm:asymptotic-rr_graph}.
 In \autoref{sec: Ranks of linear systems on tropical curves}, we extend this analysis to tropical curves, where the main result, \autoref{prop: deg=asymptotic dim trop. curve}, shows that tropical volume admits the same simple description as in the combinatorial case.
-In \autoref{Sec: JP rank}, we introduce the independence rank of $\BT$-submodules of $R(D)$ and prove that it has the same asymptotic behavior as the Baker–Norine rank, \autoref{thm: deg=asymptotic ind_dim trop}, leading to a unified notion of tropical volume and an asymptotic Riemann--Roch theorem, \autoref{thm:asymptotic-rr}.
+In \autoref{Sec: JP rank}, we introduce the independence rank of $\BT$-submodules (i.e.\ tropical submodules) of $R(D)$ and prove that it has the same asymptotic behavior as the Baker–Norine rank, \autoref{thm: deg=asymptotic ind_dim trop}, leading to a unified notion of tropical volume and an asymptotic Riemann--Roch theorem, \autoref{thm:asymptotic-rr}.
 Finally, in \autoref{Sec: tropicalization_Lin_Ser}, we relate these tropical results to classical algebraic geometry via tropicalization, showing that tropical volume is compatible with this process; see \autoref{prop:specialization}.

 \textbf{Acknowledgements.} Our collaboration started at the workshop ``Geometry of Semirings'' at the Universitat Aut\`{o}noma de Barcelona.
 We would like to thank the organizers, Joaquim Ro\'{e} and Marc Masdeu, for the pleasant atmosphere and the excellent working conditions.
+We also thank Matthew Dupraz for useful comments on a previous version of this article.

 A.~M.~Botero and E.~Vital were funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 491392403 – TRR 358.
 A.~K\"{u}ronya acknowledges partial support from Deut\-sche Forschungsgemeinschaft (DFG) through the Collaborative Research Centre TRR 326 ``Geometry and Arithmetic of Uniformized Structures" (project number 444845124), and from the ANR-DFG project ``Positivity on K-trivial varieties'' (project number ANR-23-CE40-0026).